nordyjay/fin_research_agent/README.md

 - Why answers are accurate and always cite sources
 - How the system avoids showing duplicate information
 - The three-stage filtering process that ensures diverse results
-- Why image search is completely broken (and how to fix it)
 - **Note: Table and text formatting in the chat interface remains problematic - see document for details**

 ### [Documents Application](docs/apps/documents.md)